manosbatsis/spring-cloud-user-management/README.md

 That said, it does accommodate the following requirements:

-1. It is a self-contained project based on [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).
+1. It is a self-contained project based on [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).
 2. The build produces Docker images for it's service artifacts and can be run by a single shell script (see sections bellow)
 3. When creating a user, the `email-service` module will send out a welcome email.
 The project uses [GreenMail](https://greenmail-mail-test.github.io/greenmail/), an open source email server,